ad9311/xpense/README.md

 rails db:setup
 ```
 **Note:** This app uses a seed (seeds.rb) file so it is important to run `rails db:setup` instead of `rails db:migate`</br>
-Failing to do so will have thi app to not work properly.</br>
+Failing to do so will have the app not work correctly.</br>

-After this the database should correctly set up.
+This command will correctly set up the database.

 Now access the project with `rails s` to launch the server and then follow the link http://127.0.0.1:3000 to open it in the browser.</br>

 Since no user is registered when launching the app for the first time, you must click sign up and create a new account.</br>
-Once done this the user's home page will be presented with four links.</br>
+After login, the user can access three main links.</br>

 <img src="./docs/images/home_page.png" alt="user_home" width="200"/>
 <img src="./docs/images/expenses.png" alt="expenses" width="200"/>
 <img src="./docs/images/folders.png" alt="folders" width="200"/>

-My Expenses shows all expenses that are part of at least one folder.</br>
+Expenses shows link all expenses that are part of at least one folder.</br>
-My External Expenses shows all expenses that are not part of any folder.</br>
+External Expenses link shows all expenses that are not part of any folder.</br>
-And finally My Folders show all the folders created by the currently logged-in user.
+And finally Folders link show all the folders created by the currently logged-in user.
 Opening a folder will show you all of its expenses.</br>

-Expenses can be assigned to multiple folers.
+Expenses can be part of multiple folders.

 ## Live Version